pythonanywhere/flask-tutorials/tutorial-2.md

 Remember, a database is a bit like a spreadsheet.
 There are a number of "tables", just like a spreadsheet has a number of sheets, and each table is made up of rows and columns.
 Each row represents one object -- that is, each row is one comment for our existing site.
 It's easy to add new comments by adding new rows.
-But the columns are fixed -- our current comments table has just one column, the content of a comment.
+But the columns are fixed -- our current comments table has just two columns, for the private database ID and the content of each comment.
 We want to add a new column.

-Now, of course, for a website we're just building to play with like this one, we could just delete everything and build the database up from scratch, this time with a timestamp column.
+Now, for a website we're just building to play with like this one, we could just delete everything and build the database up from scratch, this time with a timestamp column.
 But for a real site that would be a bit destructive -- and anyway, this is a tutorial, so we really should use best practices :-)